xauter/BGAAE_CD/README.md

 ## Contact us

-If you have any queries, please do not hesitate to contact me.
+If you have any queries, please do not hesitate to contact us.